pjaos/rpi_ogsolar/README.md

 low level.

-The controller is a Raspberry Pi with a PCB (detailed bellow) connected that provides the ability to control power and measure voltage, current and temperatures and also extends the WiFi network into the (metal) shed.
+The controller is a Raspberry Pi with a PCB (detailed bellow) connected that provides the ability to control power, measure voltage, current and temperatures and also extends a WiFi network into the (metal) shed.

 ## Controller Hardware Design.